pengstem/GeminiIt/README.md

 # Gemini Helper Chrome Extension

-This Chrome extension allows you to quickly send selected text or the entire page source to Google's Gemini AI models by double-pressing the Alt key.
+This Chrome extension allows you to quickly send selected text or the entire page source to Google's Gemini AI models by double-pressing the 'g' key.
+The response is provided **in Chinese** by default.

--   **Double Alt on selected text:** Sends the selected text to the `gemini-1.5-flash-latest` model.
+-   **Double 'g' on selected text:** Sends the selected text to the `gemini-1.5-flash-latest` model, requesting an explanation in Chinese.
--   **Double Alt with no selection:** Sends the full page HTML source to the `gemini-1.5-pro-latest` model with a prompt asking for analysis.
+-   **Double 'g' with no selection:** Sends the full page HTML source to the `gemini-1.5-pro-latest` model, requesting analysis in Chinese.

-The response from Gemini is **copied to your clipboard** and also displayed as a system notification (showing the first part of the response).
+The response from Gemini is displayed in the **extension's popup window**.
+A system notification indicates when the response is ready.

 ## Setup